River Dee, Wales: Water sport

 The Dee used to be a popular whitewater kayaking and touring river (particularly the grade III/IV whitewater section upstream of Llangollen).
 It stays high after rain for longer than most British rivers and is paddleable year-round (thanks to the Dee Regulation Scheme).
 Canoeing used to be allowed on about twelve weekends per year, and tens of thousands of canoeists descended on Llangollen for recreational paddling (several Dee tours were held every winter), slalom competitions, and wild water races.

 In 2003, negotiations with the angling associations owning fishing rights on the Dee broke down.
 The anglers wanted to restrict the numbers of paddlers on the river when paddling was allowed but the Welsh Canoe Association wanted to renew the previous agreement.
 In November 2004, a protest about the lack of access on the Dee, and to rivers across England and Wales, was held in Llangollen.
 Following the failure of the access agreement, the Welsh Canoeing Association advises canoeists to use their own judgement about using the river, which in practice means many canoeists use the river at will from the numerous access points along its banks.

 Canoeing is permitted on one 100 m long rapid, 1 km upstream of Llangollen.
 Wildwater and slalom races are still held at Serpent's Tail rapid upstream of Llangollen.

 A major tributary of the Dee, the River Tryweryn, supports a wide range of water sports and hosts the Canolfan Tryweryn - the national white water centre for Wales.

 Each July the Chester Raft Race is held on the Dee in aid of charity.

 The Deva (Chester) Triathlon uses the Dee for the swim leg of the race.

 The rowing clubs on the Dee are Royal Chester Rowing Club (hosting also Chester University Rowing Club) and Grosvenor Rowing Club.
 King's School Rowing Club and Queens Park High School are school-dedicated rowing clubs.
 All these share the slightly meandering Chester/lower reach above the weir.

 Fishing

 The river has been famed as a mixed fishery with salmon and trout fishing, mostly in the upper waters and a good coarse fishery in the lower reaches.
 A major pollution incident in the middle reaches in the late 1990s did extensive damage to the fishery from which it is now largely recovered.

 Site of Special Scientific Interest

-Afon Dyfrdwy (River Dee) is a Site of Special Scientific Interest (SSSI) in the preserved county of Clwyd, along the River Dee, with the River Dee (England) SSSI in England.
+Afon Dyfrdwy (River Dee) is a Site of Special Scientific Interest (SSSI) in the preserved county of Clwyd, along the River Dee, as is the nearby River Dee (England) SSSI in England.
+The Dee Cliffs at Farndon, Cheshire, are designated as a separate SSSI, as are the Dee Marshes on the northern (English) side of the estuary.

 The river has been designated as a Special Area of Conservation because of its role as a habitat for Atlantic salmon and floating water plantain.